 Short Sale Risk: the risk of entering into short sales, including the potential loss of more money than the actual cost of the investment, and the risk that the third party to the short sale may fail to honor its contract terms, causing a loss to the Portfolio.

 Convertible Securities Risk: as convertible securities share both fixed income and equity characteristics, they are subject to risks to which fixed income and equity investments are subject.
-These risks include equity risk, interest rate risk and risks of investing in the Portfolio.
-An investment in the Portfolio is not a deposit of a bank and is not insured or any other government agency.
+These risks include equity risk, interest rate risk and credit risk.